RichardFreedman/Encoding_Music/01_Tutorials/17_Retrieval_Augmented_Generation.md

 ```

 ### Creating a single cell to reestablish your RAG
-When your kernel dies or you lose variables, it is important to reestablish without spending.
+When your kernel dies or you lose variables, it is important to reestablish everything without incurring additional costs.
 Here's everything we need to reestablish:
 * Our Chroma Database (from persist directory)
 * Our Chat Models and API Key
 * Our LangGraph and sub-functions